 5. The Lobster (2015)

-Directed by Yorgos Lanthimos and co-written by Efthimis Filippou and Lanthimos, ‘The Lobster,’ is set in a dystopian world which is governed by weird laws such as a single people has to find a romantic partner within 45 days given by the authorities.
-If they fail to find a mate, they would be converted into an animal.
+Directed by Yorgos Lanthimos and co-written by Efthimis Filippou and Lanthimos, ‘The Lobster‘ is set in a dystopian world that is governed by weird laws such as single people have to find a romantic partner within 45 days given by the authorities.
+If they fail to find a mate, they will be converted into an animal.
 The plot follows David, a single man who has to find someone so he can remain human.
 In this search, he comes across an unnamed woman, and the two form a relationship to avoid the ghastly circumstances.
 The film is wonderfully absurd and darkly comedic, making it an engaging watch.
 ‘The Lobster’ met with critical praise upon its release and also won Jury Prize at the Cannes Film Festival.

 4. Dogville (2003)